How to speak French

 Babbel provides well-rounded learning opportunities in a multi-media platform.
 Its comprehensive course system is designed for optimal learning and retention.
 A diverse programme of exercises drills students in grammar, conjugation, pronunciation, listening comprehension and writing activities.

-Interactive mobile apps include cool features such as speech recognition, a vocabulary trainer and a review manager.
+Our interactive mobile apps for Android and Windows 8 phone include cool features such as speech recognition, a vocabulary trainer and a review manager; while our full featured apps for iOS give you access to all the content of our web platform.
 The flexible approach of Babbel determines individual levels and accommodates different learning styles of students of all ages.
 Students learn at their own pace while sharing experiences with a virtual community through the online board and chat system.
 A message service keeps students in touch with a Babbel support team.

 Explore Babbel’s learning system by signing up for a free, no-obligation course.
 With practice, you’ll learn how to speak French and sound like a born Francophone.